agathoklisx/libved/README.md

  * can be more than one (the commits were (and probably will (if there is a will))
  * rather big for the usual conventions.

- * The project was initiated at the end of the autumn of 2018 and at the begining
+ * The project was initiated at the end of the autumn of 2018 and at the beginning
  * was based at simted (below is the header of this single unit simted.c) and where
  * the author implements a simple ed (many thanks).